Fine Arts

 Lower School

-At the earliest stages of Pre-K, Kindergarten and 1st Grade, The Lower School curriculum is based on Orff methods integrating music, movement, voice, and creative dramatics.
+The Lower School curriculum is based on Orff methods integrating music, movement, voice, and creative dramatics.
 In 2nd grade, students learn to play mallet instruments, such as xylophones and glockenspiels.
 In 3rd grade, students begin formal training in string instruments and recorders.
 The 4th grade culminates their performing experience in a musical theater presentation.
 Lower School students perform regularly at division-wide assemblies and community events.

 Middle School